mlstyszynski/techfest2019/README.md

 > **Task 1.9  Create a new Logical-Router in order to communicate between the BMS1/2 and BMS3 - integrate the BMS1 and BMS3 virtual-networks under the same logical-router**
 + Go to the Overlay -> Logical Router dashboard option and create a new Logical Router name that associates the two Virtual-Networks enabled in previous tasks
 + Specify at which leaf devices the logical router (T5 instance) should be enabled
+Note: the BMS-1/BMS-2 will have to get the static route for BMS-3 subnet and BMS-3 will have to get the static route for BMS-1/2 subnet
+You can add the routes by going to the BMS-1/2 and BMS-3 console and adding it:
+`route add -net 100.0.203.0/24 gw 100.0.201.1` on BMS-1 and BMS-2
+`route add -net 100.0.201.0/24 gw 100.0.203.1` on BMS-3

 *Expected result:*
-BMS3 is able to ping BMS1/2
++ BMS3 is able to ping BMS1/2
-T5 instance is pushed dynamically to BMS1/2/3 (Currently the leafs are enabled only with additional IRB - all in the global routing table and not in a dedicated T5 instance enabled at ERB leaf1/leaf2/leaf3
++ T5 instance is pushed dynamically to BMS1/2/3 when new LR is created in contrail EM

 ---